Haida Gwaii

 All species are below average, with chum, coho, and pink salmon showing the most dramatic declines

 Unlike other regions where pink salmon have been doing relatively well, pink salmon are well-below the long-term average in Haida Gwaii and have a negative long-term trend.
-Pink salmon are currently doing worse than any other species in Haida Gwaii – and worse than pinks in any other region.
+Pink salmon are currently doing worse than any other species in Haida Gwaii.
 However, pink salmon abundance tends to fluctuate widely and Haida Gwaii pink salmon had above-average spawner abundance as recently as 2020.

 Chum salmon are of significant conservation concern.
 They are well-below the long-term average and have a negative long-term trend.
-Currently less than 10 per cent of chum streams are monitored in Haida Gwaii, meaning that we likely are not capturing the full picture of chum salmon declines, including the loss of critical genetic diversity.
+Declines in spawner survey effort of chum salmon in Haida Gwaii since the 1980s means that this assessment may not even be capturing the full picture of chum salmon declines, including the loss of critical genetic diversity.

 State of Salmon - Haida Gwaii